Denali Park Road closures raise tourism concerns in Alaska

 ANCHORAGE, Alaska (AP) — Landslides that caused road closures last year have raised concerns about whether there will be full access to Denali National Park and Preserve during the upcoming tourism season.

-The National Park Service has said itplans to open the entire Denali Park Road by early June, The Anchorage Daily News reported Saturday.
+The National Park Service has said it plans to open the entire Denali Park Road by early June, The Anchorage Daily News reported Saturday.

 The 92-mile (148-kilometer) road running through steep mountain passes provides the only driving access into the park’s 7,344 square miles (19,021 square kilometers).